bjma/hackclub/README.md

 Our suggested topics are: programs that solve minute, daily problems;
 websites that provide services better than the mainstream ones (think of improvements!
-UI, functionality, etc.); or whatever you deem enjoyable and fun (it can be game or a meme generator).
+UI, functionality, etc.); or whatever you deem enjoyable and fun (it can be a game or a meme generator).
 Your project doesn't have to be something useful, it can be the silliest, most unnecessary idea you can think of.
 Just build something!